edge-js/lexer/README.md

 ## Highlights

-- Zero dependencies (Actually one dependency that is also to standardize edge errors).
+- Just one dependency to standardize edge errors.
-- Just uses one regex statement.
-That also tested against [safe-regex](https://github.com/substack/safe-regex) for ReDOS
+- Uses only one regex statement.
+Tested against [safe-regex](https://github.com/substack/safe-regex) for ReDOS
-- Allows multiline expressions
+- Support for multiline expressions
-- Collects line and columns for accurate stack traces.
+- Collects line and columns for accurate stack traces
-- Detects for unclosed tags.
+- Detects for unclosed tags
-- Detects for unwrapped expressions and raises appropriate errors.
+- Detects for unwrapped expressions and raises appropriate errors

 ---